Decision Optimization notebooks

 Linear Programming

-You can read the detailed description of this notebook here.
-You can clone or download this notebook here.
+You can read a detailed description of this notebook in this Linear Programming (CPLEX Part 1) tutorial.
+You can clone or download this Decision Optimization Linear Programming notebook from Github.

 Beyond Linear Programming

-You can read the detailed description of this notebook here.
-You can clone or download this notebook here.
+You can read a detailed description of this notebook in this Linear Programming (CPLEX Part 2) tutorial.
+You can clone or download this Decision Optimization Beyond Linear Programming notebook from Github.

 Getting started with Scheduling in CPLEX for Python

-You can read the detailed description of this notebook here.
-You can clone or download this notebook here.
+You can read a detailed description of this notebook in this Scheduling in CPLEX for Python tutorial.
+You can clone or download this Getting started with Scheduling in CPLEX for Python notebook from Github.